MiningTcup/Roblox-Multi-Instance/README.md

 Q. Will I get banned from Roblox?

-A. Extremely unlikely, as this is not against Roblox ToS and is undetectable anyway.
-However, I cannot guarantee anything.
+A. Extremely unlikely, as this is not against Roblox ToS and the exploit is undetectable anyway.
+However, I cannot guarantee anything, and, as Roblox is banning alt accounts, try not to be too suspicious.